Jamesemf/Recycle-Exe/# Requirements.md

 ## Install Python:

 If you don't already have Python installed, you can download the latest version from the official Python website: https://www.python.org/downloads/. <br>
 Follow the instructions to install Python for your operating system.
+Python 3.11.1 is the minimum required version

 ## Install Django: